-Less than week later, however, the chain reverted to its original name, explaining that, “We’d never turn our back on pancakes.”
+Less than a week later, however, the chain reverted to its original name, explaining that, “We’d never turn our back on pancakes.”
 Wendy’s, meanwhile, asserted they had never really fallen for the gag, writing in response to one Twitter users’ lamentation that the entire incident was a joke: “Of course it was.”

 Blasey Ford and Kavanaugh Testify

-No matter what side of the divide you found yourself on, the Brett Kavanaugh hearing was a major cultural moment the likes of which hasn’t been seen since the Anita Hill hearings.
+No matter what side of the divide you found yourself on, the Brett Kavanaugh hearing was a major 2018 pop culture moment the likes of which hasn’t been seen since the Anita Hill hearings.
 With over 20 million people tuned in, America watched as two prominent professionals—first Dr. Christine Blasey Ford, then Brett Kavanaugh—divulged deeply personal information in a show of intense emotion.
 While both sides were ultimately left unsatisfied, the images and repercussions of those hours will live on for generations.

 The Fluff Challenge